w4term3loon/libdft64/README.md

 ```

 ## Library substitution

-First of all to generate the stubs for a new library, its header needs to be feeded to the `gen_sig.py` script:
+First of all, to generate the stubs for a new library, its header needs to be feeded to the `gen_sig.py` script:

 ```sh
 ./gen_sig.py /usr/include/stdlib.h -o test.inc
 ```

-We tested the generation process on some of the Linux libraries:
+We tested the generation process on the following Linux libraries:
 ```sh
 root@3cd5528b70be:/libdft# ./gen_sig.py /usr/include/string.h -o string.inc
 Processing /usr/include/string.h...